Learn, lead, partner for a sustainable Ohio

 Participants will learn how to:

-- Conduct and facilitate constructive, respectful dialogue on controversial environmental issues;
+- Facilitate constructive, respectful dialogue and decision-making on controversial environmental issues;

 - Partner with colleagues and peers across disciplines and sectors to align visions and goals;

 - Build and participate in networks focused on effective environmental leadership in Ohio.

 Registration for the 2014 OELI will open in July.

 Anne Baird is a Program Director in the School of Environmental and Natural Resources.
 She conducts research and educational programs focusing on decision making and environmental management.
 Anne offers distance education on climate change, coordinates the Ohio Certified Volunteer Naturalist program and Co-directs the Ohio Environmental Leaders Institute.
 Most recently Anne has worked on the Know Your Well Water program in conjunction with the Ohio Department of Health.